advancedresearch/advancedresearch.github.io/blog/2018-01-17-the-is-ought-problem-and-superintelligence.md

 The same could be said about the difference between emotions and logic.
 In the platonic world of mathematical proofs, there is no distinction between emotions and logic!

-- Logic is follows from axioms derivable from the computational properties of boolean algebra
+- Logic follows from axioms derivable from the computational properties of boolean algebra
 - Emotions follows from the function of the human brain

 If you had a fast enough computer, you could derive the "axioms of emotions" from a description of a human brain.